How I Work

 I value working at a depth that allows feelings, experiences, and meanings to be explored thoughtfully, rather than staying only at the surface.
 There can be something deeply precious about being met in this way — perhaps in ways that haven’t always been available before.
 With space, time, and unconditional acceptance, something can begin to shift, often gently and in its own time.

-Themes I often work with include:
+• Themes I work with include:

 • Anxiety, stress, and overwhelm